-The Junior League of Wyandotte and Johnson Counties annual Community Ball has been growing rich with tradition for sixty-eight years.
+The Junior League of Wyandotte and Johnson Counties annual Community Ball has been growing rich with tradition for sixty-nine years.
 The following is the history provided by Mary Bates, first Ball Chairwoman, of how our tradition began.

 JLWJC member Virginia Speck attended a similar function in another area of the country.
 She presented the idea to our Junior League and the Ways and Means Committee took the concept and ran it from there.
 Tickets were $5.00 and every JLWJC member was required to purchase one ticket.
 The Ball was held in the Junior Ballroom at the Townhouse Hotel at Seventh and State Avenue in Kansas City, Kansas.